daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 This blog also assumes familiarity with regular linear error correcting codes (like Hamming codes), so I won't go over any general background on error correcting codes.

-This blog will be divided into the following sections:
+The blog will be divided into the following sections:
 1. Background on finite fields
 2. Introduction to binary cyclic linear error correcting codes
 3. Introduction to BCH codes